 His debut novel is Phoenix Operator, about covert action in the Vietnam War and the 1960s cultural revolution, available in print and e-book.
 He also published a short story collection, In the Big City.
 His second novel, published in 2016, is the Spanish Civil War noir Lone Crusader, also available on Amazon.

 Stevens’ editorials and news reporting is at the Salisbury University Flyer, where he was editorial editor and now editor in chief.
-His work has also been published at online literary journals New Pop Lit, Fluland, and The Journal of Applied Poetics .
+His work has also been published at online literary journals New Pop Lit, Fluland, and SOFT CARTEL .